GoogleCloudPlatform/cloud-foundation-fabric/infrastructure/onprem-google-access-dns/README.md

 # get a shell on the toolbox container
 sudo docker exec -it onprem_toolbox_1 sh

+# test pinging the IP address of the test instance (check outputs for it)
+ping 10.0.0.3

+# note: if you are able to ping the IP but the DNS tests below do not work,
+#       refer to the sections above on configuring the DNS inbound fwd IP

 # test forwarding from CoreDNS via the Cloud DNS inbound policy
 dig test-1.gcp.example.org +short